Bioavailability and the Different Forms of Vitamins

 Experts suggest though that simple ascorbic acid is the preferred form of vitamin C (6).
 That being said, many people find the acidity of ascorbic acid can sometimes upset their stomach, especially pregnant women who are already experiencing heightened stomach sensitivity.
 In those cases, some people find a “buffered” form of vitamin C, like Calcium Ascorbate, to be more tolerable.

-Most adults should consume 75 milligrams (mg) vitamin C daily, while those women who breast feed should consume closer to 120 mg daily (6).
+Most adults should consume 75 milligrams (mg) of vitamin C daily, while those women who breastfeed should consume closer to 120 mg daily (6).